tBaronDar/webdev-essential-tools/prettier.md

 Install the VSCode extension.
 Make sure that you have enabled **format on save** and you have selected prettier as your **Default Formatter**.

-If you don't know how to do these things see this [video](https://www.youtube.com/watch?v=eieTlMwCwWU).
+If you don't know how to do these things watch this [video](https://www.youtube.com/watch?v=eieTlMwCwWU).

 ![prettier](images/prettier.png)